pixel-clover/uview/README.md

 ---

-UView is a lightweight Java application that lets you view, extract, and modify the contents of `unitypackage` files without importing them into Unity Editor.
+UView is a lightweight Java application that lets you view, extract, and modify the contents of `*.unitypackage` files without importing them into Unity Editor.

 In many situations, users just want to check what's inside a Unity package, grab a few assets, or make small changes without